• +1-800-513-5423

 Overdoses involving cocaine have also increased in 2020 by 26.5%.
 Earlier research has linked these deaths to co-use or contaminated cocaine with manufactured fentanyl or heroin. overdose deaths involving methamphetamines or psychostimulants have increased by 34.8% making the number higher than cocaine-related overdoses in the country.

-With the death toll rising and COVID 19 still running rampant in the country, the need for treatment programs that can offer “safe treatment during the pandemic” could not be greater.
-Most programs in the United States have adjusted their curriculum and program offerings to include a “covid safe treatment program” for addiction to drugs or alcohol.
+With the death toll rising and COVID-19 still running rampant in the country, the need for treatment programs that can offer “safe treatment during the pandemic” could not be greater.
+Most programs in the United States have adjusted their curriculum and program offerings to include a “COVID-19 safe treatment program” for addiction to drugs or alcohol.
 Treatment can be safe during the pandemic.
 Programs that offer quarantine spaces for new arrivals with medical supervision have the safest spaces for treatment during the Coronavirus pandemic.

 Do not let yourself be a part of this rising death statistic.
 Get help today for your addiction to drugs or alcohol.
-There is help out there and we can help guide you to the best treatment program for addiction during the COVID 19 pandemic.
-Treatment can include telehealth and video conferencing to ensure the safety of the counselors and patients alike.
+There is help out there and we can help guide you to the best treatment program for addiction during the COVID-19 pandemic.
+Treatment can include telehealth and video conferencing to ensure the safety of counselors and patients alike.
 Give us a call to discuss your options either in or outside of your area.

 Covid 19 Emergency Drug and Alcohol Detoxification Warning